-- Don’t fret on a couple seconds.
-Everything between 0 and +10 sec per 24 hours is very good.
-I understand that you want to come as close to 0 as possible.
+- Don’t fret about a couple of seconds.
+Everything between 0 and +10 sec per 24 hours is excellent.
 Remember that not all movements can be regulated perfectly, especially vintage timepieces.
 Often you have to compromise.

 - Move the regulator very gently and slowly.
 If the hairspring gets caught between the pins while you keep pushing, you’ll bend and kink it.
-That will ruin the hairspring and that’s a showstopper for your watch.
+That’ll ruin the hairspring and, therefore, your watch.

-- Please be careful to manipulate the regulator and not the mobile studholder (if it has one).
-If you manipulate the mobile studholder you’ll be affecting the beat error and that can’t be corrected without a timing machine.
+- Remember to manipulate the regulator and not the mobile stud holder (if it has one).
+If you manipulate the mobile stud holder, you’ll modify the beat error, and that can’t be corrected without a timing machine.

 Do you have any tips on how to regulate your watch?
 Leave them in the comments below.

 This page contains affiliate links.
 That means that we earn a little extra cash if you decide to buy something through our links (at no extra cost to you).
 Thanks for your support.

 7 thoughts on “How To Regulate Your Own Watch”